PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 | 0.5 to 1x         | Low            |
 | Under 0.5x        | Very low       |

 By its nature, the ratio is most useful for later-stage companies who have other strong signs of product-market fit.
-Their CLV/CAC ratio will either confirm or deny this belief, or indicate a need to cut costs / increase margins to make the business healthy in the long term.
+It will either confirm or deny this belief, or indicate a need to cut costs / increase margins to make the business healthy in the long term.

-Relying on product-led growth is one way to gain an upper hand here – not relying on large and expensive outbound sales teams is a great way to keep costs down!
+Being on product-led is one way to gain an upper hand here – not having a large and expensive outbound sales team is a great way to keep costs down!

 ### CLV/CAC ratio pros and cons